 Rodeo clowns, though, are fully aware of their job and what it means to them in terms of safety and risks.
 One article describes this through the eyes of one professional rodeo clown, Scooter Culbertson: “Getting hit by a bull is like getting hit by a car going 20 mph.
 It’s not if you are going to get hurt.
 It’s when and how bad.”9

 Expounding on Culbertson’s experience as a rodeo clown, an article reported that he had “24 broken bones, three concussions, a dislocated jaw, internal injuries, and a torn-off ear.”9 Because of this, rodeo clowns are often geared with protection equipment.
 This is similar to football players’ gear.
 For clowns, they are often affected in the chest, ankles, shins, ribs, thighs, tailbone, etc. For the modern-day rodeo clowns, the Professional Rodeo Cowboy Association has helped to develop the rodeo clown into a very serious role.
 They must now have a PRCA membership to work under the title of rodeo clown.10 However, the rodeo doesn’t mess around when it comes to employment.
 Some work about 10 months out of the year, with a pay of about $1,200-$2,000 for a weekend performance.11 With a pay like this, it helps to compensate for the risk.
-More than that, the rodeo clowns have the satisfaction of living out the legend of the early rodeo days.
+More than that, the rodeo clowns have the satisfaction of living out the legend of the history of rodeo.
 It’s a dream worth achieving.

-One cannot overlook the major role that bulls play in rodeo.
+One cannot overlook the major role that bulls play in rodeo history.
 Many rodeo clowns’ performances are tied to the bulls, and have mastered a technique with the bull.
 More importantly, though, the cowboy depends heavily upon the skillset of the bull.
 Without the bull, the bull rider is left with underscored points and an underchallenged ride.
 Andrew Connor comments on the importance of the bull, “In rodeo, points are split, 50/50, between rider and bull.
 The bull’s tenacity, spirit and elegance are judged each ride, just as the rider’s skills are assessed.”12 Connor made an excellent point, saying that the athletes aren’t just the cowboys—it’s the animal too.
 A few bulls have gone down in history for their extraordinary talent as an athlete.
 Tornado, Oscar, Red Rock, Bodacious, Little Yellow Jacket, Blueberry Wine, and Bushwacker are among some of the most famous bulls.
 For Tornado, it was during 1960’s when he gained his fame.
 Something outstanding about this bull was that he didn’t tolerate any rider for too long.
 With a six-year long ride and 220 outs, this bull threw off every rider under the eight second limit.
 He was so frightening that many riders dodged this bull over and over again.
 As a highly muscular bull, he was able to swing his body at every angle to quickly throw off the rider.
 For Oscar, many riders tried to stay on, but many failed.
 About 100 cowboys were unable to stay on this athlete.
 The surprising detail about this bull was that he only weighed 1,300 pounds, an amount that was considerably smaller than most bulls.
 With this feature, however, he was mighty fast.
 After Oscar’s competitive days were over, in 1979, this bull became part of the Hall of Fame.
 Red Rock was another amazing athlete.
 For nearly four years, no rider was able to stay on this bull.
 An interesting point was made about this bull—its intelligence.
 It was almost as if he knew the rider, and how the rider would approach Red Rock would change the bull’s strategy.
 For Bodacious, his unique performance has been famously known among many bull riders.
 From the moment he bolted out of the gate, he would blast with movement, thrashing his head.
 It was a scary sight.
 He sent one rider, Tuff Hedeman, to the hospital with almost every bone in his face broken.
 He was a feared bull.
-Little Yellow Jacket—another legend for the rodeo scene.
+Little Yellow Jacket—another legend for the history of rodeo.
 For many cowboys, this could have been the perfect bull.
 He was known for his almost consideration of the cowboy.
 He never caused injury to a rider, and would make sure to avoid the fallen rider.
 In addition, this bull was known for his agility and speedy turns.
 For most riders, this was the ideal bull—high point bull with little fear of injury.
 However, he was unforgiving when it came to rider performance.
 The average for a rider to stay on this bull was mere 2.6 seconds.
 Blueberry Wine was another one of the greats.
 Although he wasn’t ever able to win a championship, as a 10-year-old bull, he bucked off rider after rider due to speed.
 Sometimes tricks, bells, and whistles are unnecessary.
 He used his speed alone to buck off the best riders.
 Bushwacker, another legend.
 For starters, only two riders have ever ridden him for the full eight second round, with an average of 3.3 seconds for a seated rider.
 The reason for this could have something to do with his angered temper and unpredictable strategies.
 With Bushwacker, you never knew what kind of move you’d be handed.
 One thing was consistent, though—you’d have one heck of a ride.

 For many spectators, the thought of animal treatment is a huge discussion.
 Some are unsure what goes on behind the scenes.
 What some see are the bulls being abused out on the arena.
 The Standard with Missouri State University clears some of this up.
 Katie Haynes stated, “Professional Bull Riders say it is very strict with animal welfare and makes sure to treat the bulls with respect.”13 She goes on to clear up some of the uncertainties.
 Unlike how some might view ownership, PBR itself does not own the bulls.
 Stick contractors—businessmen—are the ones responsible for tending to the bulls.
 Since these bulls are regarded as highly professional athletes, they demand the best treatment and service.
 Haynes comments, “Giangola says these bulls are treated essentially like rockstars, and are essential to the sport.
 With bull riding in the PBR, there is a lot of information that people aren’t aware of when it comes to the way they treat their bulls.”
 While the main point is to have a bucking bull, you cannot force a bull to buck.
 It will either have the right temperament for the job or it won’t.
 Some bulls appear to understand that their "job" is to throw the rider; they learned not to buck when in the chute and buck far less once the rider is thrown.
 These bulls are being tended to 24/7 in order to get the care they need.
 No mistreatment is tolerated within the PBR.
 Haynes said, “If electro-shock or genital mutilation happens, those people associated with the PBR will get kicked out.”13